thomasgrz/study-app/README.md

 so you may better understand your work habits and where you are spending the most time.

 Written in JavaScript, HTML, CSS, and Python (most likely when it is launched to a server.)

+HOW TO USE:
+Step 1:
+Clone the repository.

+Step 2:
+Navigate to the tmp directory.

+Step 3:
+Launch a simple web server (python recommended)
+For Python 2.x.x., while in the tmp directory, enter "python -m SimpleHTTPServer" to launch the application

+For Python 3.x.x., while in the tmp directory, entery "python3  -m http.server" to launch the application

+Note: the timer is sped up to 10 milliseconds instead of 1 second to allow for easy editing and realization of any logic faults quickly.